 I never would have guessed that one phone call would turn into a country-wide effort to help rebuild our beloved Veterans Memorial Park.
 This past May, a historic tornado damaged most of the park and other areas in our city of Moore, Oklahoma.
-A few weeks later, we received a call from someone who had helped organize voters in 2011 around a park in Joplin as part of the
+A few weeks later, we received a call from someone who had helped organize voters in 2011 around a park in Joplin as part of the Coca-Cola America Is Your Park campaign.
+From the minute we learned of the contest, we knew this was going to be something very special.

 The word spread like wildfire.
 In a matter of days, groups organized around the city to help Vets win the top prize of $100,000.
 The Moore city government promoted the campaign on the website, Facebook, Twitter and YouTube.
 We also rallied our community by having volunteers staff a tent in the park to encourage people to vote, creating and handing out postcards to residents, making promotional videos and including information in the City’s utility bill newsletter.